circuitsyn/Rick-MortyRPG/README.md

 # Rick and Morty RPG!
 ![Rick and Morty Logo](https://i.cdn.turner.com/adultswim/big/img/2018/05/07/rick-and-morty.jpg)

 In this game you take on just some of the many characters in the hit TV series Rick and Morty.
 Choose your character carefully, if you choose the wrong one you wont be able to defeat them all!
-The now ruined punchline and plot is inorder to win you must defeat them all!
+The now ruined punchline and plot is in order to win you must defeat them all!

 ## Steps In order to Play
 1. Pick your character